-California Soul: A Literary Guide to SoCal Beach Towns
+A Literary Guide to Southern California’s Beach Towns

-The author of ‘Fly Me’ looks at the underbelly of paradise.
+The author of "Fly Me" looks at the underbelly of SoCal paradise

 If you enjoy reading Electric Literature, join our mailing list!
 We’ll send you the best of EL each week, and you’ll be the first to know about upcoming submissions periods and virtual events.

 The 230-mile stretch of coastline between Santa Barbara and San Diego is one of the ripest subjects of the American pop culture imagination.
 But for all the sun-bleached shows and surf-beat bands, Southern California beach towns are a little underserved by real-deal literature.

 When I set out to write my novel, Fly Me, I wanted to write a book about stewardesses and the ’70s, but more than anything I hoped to contribute something to the limited shelf about these places along the coast.
 To peel away the familiar imagery and plug in to the psychology of a setting that makes people feel a way nowhere else makes them feel, and consequently compels them to behave in stark and strange ways.
 These books are my very favorites that set stories at the beach and get to the heart of what it means to live at the edge, where, as Joan Didion writes, things better work, because that’s “where we run out of continent.”

 Santa Barbara: Cutter and Bone by Newton Thornburg